|

 search engine optimized content.

-make mistakes as you begin your career.
-However, as you progress,
+to make mistakes as you begin your career.
+However, as you

-it is important to learn from your mistakes and keep
+progress, it is important to learn from your mistakes and

 Contributing